jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-I-10.md

 ---
-layout: post
+layout: page
-title: Part I. Section I. Chapter 10.
+title: Chapter 10.
 "Of the Multiplication and Division of Fractions."
+part: I
+section: I
+chapter: 10
 ---

-#### Part I. "Containing the Analysis of Determinate Quantities."
-Section I. "Of the different Methods of calculating Simple Quantities."
-Chapter 10.
-"Of the Multiplication and Division of Fractions."

 <span class="art">101</span> The rule for the multiplication of a fraction by an
 integer, or whole number, is to multiply the numerator